-- 1. On the Classic Dashboards page (Dashboards > Classic Dashboards), in the selection field in the upper left of the page, select the dashboard to which you want to add a widget. - 2.
-In the Dashboards tab page, left-click and drag with your mouse to draw a rectangle.
+- 1. On the Classic Dashboards page (Dashboards > Classic Dashboards, or the Dashboards tab in the classic SL1 user interface), in the selection field in the upper left of the page, select the dashboard to which you want to add a widget. - 2.
+Click and drag with your mouse to draw a rectangle.
 This shape will determine the initial size and position of the widget in your dashboard. - 3.
 The New Widget Configuration modal page displays.
 To configure a new widget, use the left NavBar to navigate to the widget you want to include in the dashboard.